Grasimos/H2hpack.jl/README.md

 **This HPACK module has made for educational purposes.**

-- If you use this code in production, you must ensure strict compliance with the HPACK and HTTP/2 specifications, including:
+- If you use this code in production, you must ensure strict compliance with the HPACK and HTTP/2
-  - Always synchronizing encoder and decoder dynamic table sizes and updates.
-  - Never sharing encoder/decoder objects between connections.
-  - Processing header blocks and table size updates in strict order.
-  - Handling all error cases gracefully (never crash on malformed or out-of-bounds input).

 **Author's intent:** This module is designed as a reference implementation and as a foundation for a full HTTP/2 protocol stack in Julia.
 Use with care in production environments.